-This just in: Science says dog owners are beautiful people—inside and out—but I'm sure you already knew that.
+PSA: Science says pet parents are beautiful people—inside and out—but I'm sure you already knew that.
 Of course, taking the responsibility to care for another living thing, by its very nature, makes a human being more empathetic.
-You care about the struggle of living creatures — you have a huge heart, full of love, that can change a dog’s life.
-And anyone who's ever been lucky enough to own a dog knows that a dog love changes you too.
+You care about the struggle of living creatures and have a heart full of love—and that can change a pet's life.
+And anyone who's ever been lucky enough to be a pet parent knows that a pet's love changes you, too.

-You always knew that owning a dog made you just a little bit better — but now you have proof!
+There's now proof that being a pet parent makes you a better person.
 The next time someone asks you why you think you're so great, just point to your four-legged friend and say, "It's science!"
-Here's why owning a dog keeps you healthy, stress-free, and looking gorgeous!
+Here's why owning a pet keeps you healthy, stress-free, and looking gorgeous!

-You knew that owning a dog made your heart feel good, but did you know it actually makes your heart healthier too?
+You knew that being a pet parent made your heart feel good, but did you know it actually makes your heart healthier, too?
 Data have long pointed to a correlation between pet ownership and a longer lifespan.
 A 2019 study from the AHA Journals concluded that "dog ownership is associated with lower risk of death over the long term, which is possibly driven by a reduction in cardiovascular mortality."

 It makes sense—people who own dogs tend to exercise more while taking their pets out for walks.
-And, of course, dogs offer some extra love and attention that can help lower cholesterol and blood pressure.
+And, of course, pets offer some extra love and attention that can help lower cholesterol and blood pressure.

-A dog’s unconditional love does more than help your physical health—it helps with your mental health too.
+A pet's unconditional love does more than help your physical health—it helps with your mental health, too.
 A lot of that comes with how relaxed we are around our pets.
-Dogs don't care if you haven't brushed your hair or if you're having a down day, they're just there to be wonderful non-judgmental beacons of support.
+Pets don't care if you haven't brushed your hair or if you're having a down day, they're just there to be wonderful non-judgmental beacons of support.
 The editorial "Who Is Rescuing Whom?" that accompanied the AHA Journals study states, "Dogs offer companionship, reduce anxiety and loneliness, increase self-esteem, and improve overall mood.
 Even a single exposure to therapy dogs reduces stress response and pain during pediatric phlebotomy or postarthroplasty physical therapy."

 Two French psychologists tested this "cute dog effect" hypothesis in a 2008 study.
 They had a young man approach 240 women to ask for their phone numbers—half the time alone and half the time with a dog.
-His success rate: 10% without the dog and 30% with a dog.
+His success rate: 10% without the dog and 30% with the dog.
 And who doesn't like those odds?

-There it is - now you have proof that your dog is making you happier, healthier, less stressed, and absolutely beautiful!
-Why not adopt another dog while you’re at it?
+There it is.
+Now you have proof that your pet is making you happier, healthier, less stressed, and absolutely beautiful!